awwad-hamza/Duckiebot-Ros-Bridge-Setup/README.md

 docker images | grep ros1-bridge
 ```
 ## Define Robot Variables
-Run this where you are running ROS2 (fill in the placeholders):
+On a new terminal (run this where you are running ROS2 and fill in the hostname placeholder):
 ```
 export HOSTNAME=<your_duckiebot_hostname>
 export ROBOT_FQDN="${HOSTNAME}.local"